matthew-brett/dyneweb/index.rst

 Later I worked on some aspects of functional imaging methodology.

-At the moment I am helping to write new software in Python_ for analyzing functional imaging and diffusion imaging data.
+At the moment I am helping to write new software in Python_ for analyzing functional and diffusion imaging data.
 This is the `nipy community`_ project.
 I personally work a lot on nibabel_ as well as the `nipy package`_ and dipy_.